 Police: 16 motorists arrested for DUI

-Big Island police continue to crackdown on motorists who drive under the influence of an intoxicant.
+Police continue to crack down on motorists who drive under the influence of an intoxicant on Big Island roadways.

-To date, there have been 31 fatal crashes resulting in 33 fatalities on Big Island roadways this year compared with 25 fatal crashes resulting in 25 fatalities for the same time period last year.
-This represents an increase of 24% for fatal crashes and 32% for fatalities.
+As of Wednesday, there have been 31 fatal crashes resulting in 33 fatalities, on the Big Island in 2022 compared with 25 fatal crashes, resulting in 25 fatalities, during the same time period last year.
+That represents an increase of 24% for fatal crashes and 32% for fatalities.

 DUI roadblocks and patrols will continue islandwide.